StefanoDiPatti/Soft-Biometric-Recognirion/README.md

 The VidTIMIT dataset consists of video and audio recordings of 43 people, reciting short sentences chosen from the test section of the TIMIT corpus.
 The first two sentences for all people are the same, with the remaining eight generally different for each person.
 In addition to the sentences, each person performed a head rotation sequence in each session.
 Recordings were performed in an office environment using a broadcast-quality digital video camera.
 Each person's video is stored as a numbered sequence of JPEG images with a resolution of 512 x 384 pixels.
 The corresponding audio is stored as a mono, 16-bit, 32 kHz WAV file.

 For each of these files, the first video for each of the people was reconstructed using external video editing software starting from the relevant image sequence and the attached audio file.
 There are therefore 43 videos taken into consideration for the study, in which the dialogue is the same for everyone but the subjects differ in biometric traits.
-Not having the subjects' original information available from the dataset, the analyzes carried out refer to my personal perception

-of their characteristics.
+Not having the subjects' original information available from the dataset, the analyzes carried out refer to my personal perception of their characteristics.

 The conclusions drawn should therefore be considered as a reference to how accurate the software is likely to be to the analysis of an external person.
-From the results obtained reported in the attachment as a csv file, it is possible to state that the prediction of age, sex, race and emotions are close to human ones.
-The type of hair, the color of the eyes and the presence of a beard show much more imprecise values   perhaps due to the conditions in which the videos were recorded.
-The model for audio analysis gives as output a predominance of male sex, probably due to the difference in sampling between the training files and those extracted from the videos.

 For possible future modifications, it would be possible to optimize the neural networks built in the cases that have demonstrated less accuracy, trying to implement external technologies such as VGG rather than Segmentation and Data Augmentation techniques to improve their efficiency.

-[ref1]: Aspose.Words.d5f3817c-a084-4737-9ba6-1daaae675bd2.026.png
-[ref2]: Aspose.Words.d5f3817c-a084-4737-9ba6-1daaae675bd2.027.png